StokesianPynamics/StokesMFS/README.md

 # StokesMFS
-_StokesMFS_ is three-dimensional Stokes-flow solver that uses the fundamental solutions.
+_StokesMFS_ is three-dimensional Stokes-flow solver that uses the Method of Fundamental Solutions (MFS).
 It can simulate almost any arbitrary particle with vanishing Reynolds number.
 It uses Python3, and requires numpy and matplotlib.
+This work is a Python implementation of some of the methodology published in: _"The method of fundamental solutions for multi-particle Stokes flows: Application to a ring-like array of spheres"_, https://doi.org/10.1016/j.jcp.2024.113487.
+The main focus is flow visualisation.